brentonhouse/geek-mobile/readme.md

 OPTIONS
-  -c, --copyright=copyright          Copyright for your project -d, --description=description      Description for your project -i, --id=id                        [default: Generate from project name] ID for your project -l, --license=license              Specifies the license for the project -n, --name=name                    Name of your project -p, --path=path                    Specifies the directory where you want to initialize the project -p, --publisher=publisher          Name of person/company publishing app

-  -t, --template=template            [default: @titanium/template-alloy-default] Template to use for creating your new
+  -c, --copyright=copyright          Copyright for your project -d, --description=description      Description for your project -g, --guid=guid                    GUID for your project -i, --id=id                        ID for your project -l, --license=license              [default: MIT] Specifies the license for the project -n, --name=name                    Name of your project -p, --path=path                    Specifies the directory where you want to initialize the project -p, --publisher=publisher          Name of person/company publishing app -t, --template=template            Template to use for creating your new app -u, --url=url                      URL for your project --author_email=author_email        Specifies the email address of the Author --author_name=author_name          Specifies the full name of the Author --author_url=author_url            Specifies the URL for the Author --bugs_email=bugs_email            Email address for submitting issues/bugs --bugs_url=bugs_url                Specifies the URL for submitting issues/bugs --github_username=github_username  Specifies the github username for the project --repo_url=repo_url                Specifies the URL for the repo
-                                     app

-  -u, --url=url                      URL for your project

-  --author_email=author_email        Specifies the email address of the Author

-  --author_name=author_name          Specifies the full name of the Author

-  --author_url=author_url            Specifies the URL for the Author

-  --github_username=github_username  Specifies the github username for the project

 DESCRIPTION
   ...